 Although the bridge is almost 200 years old, and was originally built for pedestrians and horse-drawn carriages, it now carries around 17 000 vehicles a day, including coaches and heavy goods lorries weighing up to 44 tonnes.
-It forms part of the A36, a major strategic highway to the South Coast.
-Without this river crossing, traffic would either need to route through the historic centre of Bath, along ancient streets which are protected by access and weight restrictions, or divert using roads to the east, costing motorists considerable time and fuel costs.
+Bath and North East Somerset Council are the Highway Authority responsible for the maintenance of the bridge.
+The bridge is designated as parts of the Primary Road Network (PRN) as its forms part of a long distance north-south strategic route between the south coast and the M4, with the predominant flow being between the A36 and A46.
+Without this river crossing, traffic would either need to route through the historic centre of Bath, along ancient streets which are protected by access and weight restrictions, or divert using roads to the east, costing motorists considerable extra distance and fuel costs.

 From a heritage perspective, the bridge is a Grade II* listed structure that we have a legal duty to preserve appropriately.

 The work we plan to do

 Surveys have identified that structural components of the bridge need to be maintained, repaired or replaced, for it to continue to function safely.

 The proposed refurbishment works would ensure the structural safety and integrity of the bridge, and would also preserve the heritage value of this listed structure.
 We are proposing to complete the following:

 - Repairs to the deck slabs (the foundation of the flat top of the carriageway)

 - Repairs to the masonry abutments (stone supports)